 Plus, you can also do the previous things you can do with Siri--the things that made her a technological legend.
 For example, you can still make her angry.
 You can ask her to divide zero by another zero.

 The Siri app can also be utilized to know more about important system information.
-This information
+This information include how much storage you have left on your hard disks or even cloud storage.

 You can command Siri to show the email your boss sent you last week or you can ask it to call John on Skype.